lrongzheni/CommDRE/README.md

 Code

 We will open our code as soon as possiable.
-Similar code can be get in https://github.com/wzhouad/ATLOP
+A code similar to this can be found in https://github.com/wzhouad/ATLOP

 Arch